feimosi/frameworks-code-comparison/README.md

 ### Angular

-When defining Angular component you may also include the CSS styles that will go with the template.
+When defining Angular components you may also include the CSS styles that will go with the template.
 By default the styles will be compiled as shadow DOM, which basically means you don't need any namespacing strategy for CSS classes.

 The [`ngStyle`](https://angular.io/api/common/NgStyle) directive allows you to set custom CSS styles dynamically.